merriekay/CS65-Notes/final_project.md

 You can work on the project in groups of up to 2 people.
 Even if you are working in a group, both partners will need to submit the proposal individually.

 ## Individual Written Reflection
-In addition to your coe, the final project requires a short __individual reflection__-- a written component that answers the following questions:
+In addition to your code, the final project requires a short __individual reflection__-- a written component that answers the following questions:
 1. Estimate how many hours you spend on the final project
 2. Briefly (2-3 sentences) describe what you learned through completing your final project
 3. Explain which of the core constructs (from the list above) you used in your project.
 Give an example of how/where you used it in your project.
 Line numbers and screenshots are great here.